LONDON – taking the last train

 HISTORY LESSON: The Mews first started in its present location in 1760 when George III moved his carriage collection and some of his horses there.
 It was convenient for them to be near to the house which he just purchased – today’s Buckingham Palace.

-From the stables we proceed into a special room that houses the coach that was used for the Coronation of Queen Elizabeth II.
+From the stables we proceed into a special room that houses the Golden Coach.

 HISTORY LESSON: This coach was commissioned by George III in 1762.
 The designs for it were approved by Sir William Chambers.
 When completed it was brought to The Mews on 24 November 1762.
 Eight cream horses were harnessed to it and it was duly pulled round the Mews.
 It weighs almost 4 tonnes and never travels faster than walking speed.
 It is gilded all over and the exterior has hand painted panels.
 The interior is covered in crimson satin.
 The Coach was used at the Coronation of Queen Elizabeth II on 2 June 1953.